Vitmenu/prt-nodejs-awscdk/README.md

 - `cdk bootstrap`: Set up your AWS to work with the AWS CDK. =< Create AWS resources which are needed as part of your AWS deployment process.
 - `cdk deploy`: Deploy resources.

-Check Stack in Cloudformation service in your AWS console after you completed deploying resources to make sure that every changes have been reflected correctly.
+Check Stacks in Cloudformation service in your AWS console after you completed deploying resources to make sure that every changes have been reflected correctly.

 ## Useful commands